jmgregor/TicTacToe/README.md

 # TicTacToe
-Simple Tic Tac Toe game using openCV
+This is a personal project to build a simple tic tac toe game using OpenCV